bhauman/lein-figwheel/README.md

 This will start a server at `http://localhost:3449` with your resources being served via the compojure `resources` ring handler.

-So you can load the HTML file thats hosting your ClojureScript app by going to `http://localhost:3449/<yourfilename>.html`
+So you can load the HTML file that's hosting your ClojureScript app by going to `http://localhost:3449/<yourfilename>.html`

 If you are using your own server please load your app from that server.